jthedu/cfss_hw02/mass-shootings.md

 ![](mass-shootings_files/figure-gfm/unnamed-chunk-8-7.png)<!-- -->

-*In general, it doesn’t seem like evidence of prior mental illness has that large of an effect on the number of victims.
-The median \# of total victims for perpetrators with mental illness is a bit higher, but it’s relatively close to perpetrators without mental illness.
-However, perpetrators with mental illness do have a much larger upper bound of total victims, especially for white perpetrators.* White perpetrators seem to have a higher total \#s of victims, with the exception of perpetrators of race “Other.”
-Perpetrators with “Other” race have a noticeably higher median total \# of victims than other races, but because there are only 5 such perpetrators (i.e.the sample size is much smaller), we should be careful about concluding anything from that.
-Moreover, there was no info on if any of these “Other” race perpetrators showed evidence of prior mental illness.
-It seems that white perpetrators with mental illness tended to have higher total \# of victims.
-For races that had sufficient prior mental illness info available, it seems like perpetrators with evidence of prior mental illness had slightly higher victim totals, regardless of race.
-Across most races, it seems that it was more common for perpetrators to have evidence of prior mental illness than not.
+> **In general, it doesn’t seem like evidence of prior mental illness
+> has that large of an effect on the number of total victims per
+> incident.** The median \# of total victims for perpetrators with
+> mental illness is a bit higher, but it’s relatively close to
+> perpetrators without mental illness.
+However, perpetrators with mental
+> illness do have a much larger upper bound of total victims, especially
+> for white perpetrators. \> **It seems that white perpetrators with
+> mental illness tended to have higher total \# of victims.**

+> **Disregarding mental illness, white perpetrators seem to have a
+> higher total \#s of victims per incident.** White perpetrators had a
+> slightly higher median \# of total victims and a larger upper bound on
+> total victims - with the exception of perpetrators of race “Other.”
+> Perpetrators with “Other” race have a noticeably higher median total
+> \# of victims than other races, but because there are only 5 such
+> perpetrators (i.e.the sample size is much smaller), we should be
+> careful about concluding anything from that.
+Moreover, there was no
+> info on if any of these “Other” race perpetrators showed evidence of
+> prior mental illness.

+> **Across most races, it seems that it was more common for perpetrators
+> to have evidence of prior mental illness than not.**

 ## Session info